-Our management, with the participation of our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities and Exchange Act of 1934 (the Exchange Act)), as of June 30, 2007, which included an evaluation of disclosure controls and procedures applicable to the period covered by the filing of this periodic report.
+Our management, with the participation of our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities and Exchange Act of 1934 (the "Exchange Act"), as of September 30, 2007, which included an evaluation of disclosure controls and procedures applicable to the period covered by the filing of this periodic report.
 The term "disclosure controls and procedures," as defined in Rule 13a-15(e), means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.

-In our Management's Report on Internal Control over Financial Reporting filed with our Annual Report on Form 10-K for the year ended December 31, 2006, we reported material weaknesses in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act).
-During the quarter ended June 30, 2007, we continued to design enhancements to our controls and implemented a limited number of changes to address the reported material weaknesses, as defined by the Public Company Accounting Oversight Board.
-As a result of these material weaknesses, which were not remediated as of June 30, 2007, we have concluded that our disclosure controls and procedures were not effective as of June 30, 2007.
+In our management's Report on Internal Control over Financial Reporting filed with our Annual Report on Form 10-K for the year ended December 31, 2006, we reported material weaknesses in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act).
+During the quarter ended September 30, 2007, we continued to design enhancements to our controls and implemented a limited number of changes to address the reported material weaknesses.
+As a result of these material weaknesses, which were not remediated as of September 30, 2007, we have concluded that our disclosure controls and procedures were not effective as of September 30, 2007.